Chow groups of one-dimensional noetherian domains: Introduction

 Let $\OO$ be a one-dimensional noetherian domain with field of fractions $K$.
 We assume that the normalization $\OK$ of $\OO$ is finitely generated over $\OO$.
 An important invariant of $\OO$ is the Picard group which is the quotient

 of all invertible fractional ideals modulo the principal fractional ideals of $\OO$.
 In the case $\OO=\OK$ this group is called the class group, and every non-zero fractional ideal of $\OK$ is invertible and can be uniquely written as a product of maximal ideals.
 A fundamental result of algebraic number theory states that the group $\Cl(\OK)$ is always finite if $K$ is a global field.
-We denote by the class number the order of the class group.
+The class number of $K$ is the order of the class group $\Cl(\OK)$.
 We get that $\OK$ is a principal ideal domain if and only if it has class number 1.
 The behavior of class groups is still mysterious and a famous open problem is the so-called class number 1 problem which is the question, if there exist infinitely many number fields with class number 1.
-On the other hand we know many infinite families of fields which have non-trivial class numbers, e.g. there are only finitely many imaginary quadratic number fields which have class number 1.
+On the other hand we know many infinite families of number fields which have non-trivial class numbers, e.g. there are only finitely many imaginary quadratic number fields which have class number 1.

-Assuming that we have computed the unit and class groups of $\OK$, \cite{Picard} gives algorithms to compute the unit and Picard groups of $\OO$.
 The Picard group gives no information about the structure of non-invertible ideals.
 The non-invertible prime ideals of $\OO$ are exactly the (finitely many) prime ideals of $\OO$ which contain the conductor \( \calF := \{ x \in K \mid x\OK \subseteq \OO \} \).
 This is the largest ideal of $\OK$ that is contained in $\OO$.
 It is very classical (see Definition \ref{def:chow}) to define the Chow group

 as the group of divisors $\Div(\OO)$ of $\OO$ modulo the principal divisors $\calP(\OO)$.